-Moly Mines and its wholly-owned Australian controlled entities (excluding Queensland Mining Corporation Limited which was acquired late December 2017) implemented the tax consolidation legislation as of 25 March 2004.
+Young Australian Mines and its wholly-owned Australian controlled entities implemented the tax consolidation legislation as of 25 March 2004.

 (ii) Other Taxes

 Revenues, expenses and assets are recognised net of the amount of GST except:

 - when the GST incurred on a purchase of goods and services is not recoverable from the taxation authority, in which case the GST is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables, which are stated with the amount of GST included.